Lymph nodes & spleen, nonlymphoma

 Board review style answer #2

 B. M. avium intracellulare is the most common nontuberculous mycobacterial infection in immunocompromised patients.
+Answers A, C and D are incorrect because they are isolated less frequently compared to M. avium intracellulare.
+Those organisms can be seen in immunocompetent children.

 Comment Here

-Reference: Mycobacteria - atypical / other than TB or leprosy
+Reference: Mycobacteria-atypical / other than TB or leprosy

 Back to top